tianjiaoding/Homepage/_pages/teaching.md

 </table>

 ### As Private Tutor
 In a past life, I have also worked as a private tutor for high school students in mathematics, physics, and computer science.
-In particular, I have tutored students at Shanghai American School (SAS) for AP Calculus AB / BC, AP Physics 1 / 2, and AP Computer Science.
+In particular, I have tutored students at [Shanghai American School](https://www.saschina.org) for Advanced Placement courses and exams including calculus, physics, and computer science.
+I have also taught math and physics of the Chinese College Entrance Exam.